croyleje/standalone_email.server/README.md

 - Certbot renewal is automatically enabled on systems using the systemd init system.
 Otherwise a simple crontab will work but you also need to make sure you restart your server after renewal the new certificate is not applied until either reboot or system services restart.
-So if you plan on using a cron job make sure to write a simple script or setup a second job to restart services.
-  This is all handled by the systemd timer and service.

-## Making new users/mail accounts
+## Making new users/mail accounts.

 `useradd -m -G mail example`